Finding The Right Trip: Ability Levels and What to Expect

 Experts frequently join our trips.
 Each trip features 2 guides so we are often able to split the group if needed.
 However, this does not completely guarantee experts will not find themselves occasionally waiting.
 If this is a concern, please reach out to us or consider booking a private group on one of our available dates.

-guided all mountain resort tours
+guided ski resort tours

-Ideal for Strong Intermediate to Advanced
+Ideal for Strong Intermediate to Advanced Skiers and Snowboarders

-Are PowderQuest’s Guided All-Mountain Tours for me?
+Are PowderQuest’s Guided Ski Resort Tours for me?

 Backcountry Tours